fienvh/uit-documentatie/content/search_api_3/latest/searching/free-text-search.md

 ## Operators

-By default the `OR` operator is used in between multiple given words.
+By default the `AND` operator is used in between multiple given words.

-So the query `wandelen fietsen dijle` actually becomes `wandelen OR fietsen OR dijle`.
+So the query `wandelen fietsen dijle` actually becomes `wandelen AND fietsen AND dijle`.

 It is possible to define the operator you want to use in the query itself.
 You could, for example, search for: